Dewalt-arch/pimpmykali/README.md

 # Revision 1.7.6 - menu option % has been restored
   - git clone url updated
   - revisions 1.7.3x and older moved to changelog.txt

-# Revision 1.7.5 - removed menu option %
-  - mpgn's github page is now 404 status, installer will need rework

-# Revision 1.7.4h - updated pipx installer for fix_cme
-  - updated function to install pipx from apt

-# Revision 1.7.4g - updated path statement for fix_cme
-  - corrected path statement for fix_cme user function

-# Revision 1.7.4f - ssh wide compatibility function
-  - added function fix_sshwidecompat
-  - will be ran in menu options N, 0 or 1

-# Revision 1.7.4e - updated fix_cme function with fix_cme_symlinks
-  - added additional function to create symlinks in ~/.local/bin for cme 6.x.x

-# Revision 1.7.4d - updated PEH Course WebApp Labs
-  - added fix for permission denied issues in the lab

-# Revision 1.7.4c - added cme and cmedb for crackmapexec 6.x installation
-  - downloads and installs cme and cmedb using pipx
-  - installations for both user and root

-# Revision 1.7.4b - updated nessus download function
-  - function should now automatically grep the version number of Nessus and download
-  - moved amd64 and arm64 variables into their respective functions

-# Revision 1.7.4a - added chisel
-  - chisel added to menu options 0, N or 1

-# Revision 1.7.4 - Winpeas update
-  - script will now pull winpeas from the 20230419-b6aac9cb release, April 2023
-  - workaround for current issue of winpeas not being self contained

 # Menu Breakdown of Pimpmykali